 EYEGLASSES and one extra set, either another pair of glasses or a set of contact lenses with your own solution.

 GAMES (e.g., cards, etc.)

-EXTRA JACKET (not cotton) or extra sweater-but only if you tend to get really cold or your first one is thin.
+- EXTRA JACKET (not cotton) or extra sweater-but only if you tend to get really cold or your first one is thin. - MUSICAL INSTRUMENT, not too heavy or bulky.